graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 #### Experiment 3: Comparative analysis of methods for image privacy classification

-This experiment reproduces the results presented in Table 5 of the article.
+This experiment reproduces the results presented in Table 5 of the article, Sec.6.9 (Comparative analysis).
 We provide a bash script that unzips the archive of each model listed in the table and runs these models on the testing sets of both PrivacyAlert and IPD datasets.
 The predictions of each model are saved into ``results/<dataset>/<model-name>.csv``.
 Classification performance are also computed and saved into ``results/<dataset>/<model-name>.csv``.
 The latter file allows to verify the results of the experiment as reported in Table 5.

 The predictions and classification performance .csv files occupy less than 1 MB.
 Each model is unzipped from its corresponding archive into the directory ``trained_models/<dataset_name>/2-class/<model_name>``.
 This directory is removed after running each model.